frc2052/FRC-Krawler-Docs/initial_setup.md

 <img src="https://github.com/frc2052/FRC-Krawler-Docs/raw/master/img/easy_setup/3.png" alt="Drawing" width="200px"/>
 <img src="https://github.com/frc2052/FRC-Krawler-Docs/raw/master/img/easy_setup/4.png" alt="Drawing" width="200px"/>

-If you been around in first for a while, you know that we get a new challenge every year.
+If you been around in *FIRST* for a while, you know that we get a new challenge every year.
 Every year we consider it a "Game".
-You can have an infinite number of Games in your database, allowing teams to use FRC Krawler year after year without worrying about a thing.
-To add an game, open up the navigation drawer, tap on games, and tap on the *plus* button.
+You can have an infinite number of Games in your database.
+This allows teams to use FRC Krawler year after year without worrying about a thing.
+To add a game, open up the navigation drawer, tap on games, and tap on the *plus* button.

 # Adding Event
 <img src="https://github.com/frc2052/FRC-Krawler-Docs/raw/master/img/easy_setup/5.png" alt="Drawing" width="200px"/>
 <img src="https://github.com/frc2052/FRC-Krawler-Docs/raw/master/img/easy_setup/6.png" alt="Drawing" width="200px"/>

 Event data is provided by *The Blue Alliance*.
 FRC Krawler uses their data to make it easier for teams to start scouting.
-To import an event you scroll over to the *events* tab, click the *plus* button, select the year, event, and tap import
+To import an event, you scroll over to the *events* tab, click the *plus* button, select the year, event, and tap import.

 # Adding Metrics